farooqkz/farooqkz.github.io/content/_pages/about-me.md

  - [Behnam Simjoo's Github](https://github.com/b-simjoo/): Behnam has been a close friend of mine for years.
 Our technical interests can be very different as well as how we approach the problems.
 He also has something which I believe the rest of this list don't: He is both a good web developer and a good web designer.
 To be honest, I don't have talent for art like he does.
 We write in https://pcworms.ir together but that's Persian and he hasn't got an English website, yet.
  - [Cyan's Github](https://github.com/cyan-2048): This youth is a very hardworking and talented programmer.
 Doesn't have a website, yet.
  - [John David Deubl(strukturart)](https://strukturart.com): An Artist, Analogue photographer, poet and hardworking programmer.
 I always admired his constant distraction-free hardwork in my heart.
+ - [Affe Null](https://git.abscue.de/affe_null): This hacker have done significant work and is a BananaHacker council member.
+You might know about [the port of Debian to 8110](https://git.abscue.de/bananian/bananian), [the shell for the same phone](https://git.abscue.de/obp/bananui/bananui) and [his toolbox for hacking Nokia 2780 flip](https://git.abscue.de/affe_null/weeknd-toolbox).
+ - [Muhammad Saleh Kamyab](https://framagit.org/mskf1383): This boy is another young programmer.
+He has also interests in literature which is rare among programmers!